- Wealth PMS (50L+)

 Vodafone’s Dutch Subsidiary bought a company in the Cayman Islands, in a transaction paid for in foreign currency.
-Vodafone is a buyer, and not subject to their worry for the last year or so?
+Vodafone is a buyer, and what their worry for the last year or so?
 That the Indian Government wants to tax them.

 India has a case.
 The company being bought controls Vodafone India, one of the largest Telecom operators here.
 The deal was done abroad purely to avoid Indian capital gains tax that Hutchison would otherwise need to pay, if they sold the Indian company instead.
 Nearly all of what the Cayman Islands based entity owned was the Indian company’s assets in India.
 Yes, the tax would apply to Hutchison, but Vodafone should have cut taxes on the purchase and paid that to the Indian government.

 Vodafone went to court and after a long battle, won the case.
 The Court specifically said that the law wasn’t clear on whether such transactions, done abroad, are subject to Indian capital gains tax.
 The Direct Tax Code (DTC) does clarify, but the bill approving the DTC hasn’t been passed, and in any case, the transaction happened before the DTC applies.

 The Finance Ministry, seeing a potential loss of Rs.
 10,000 cr. in revenue, has decided to grab money using a retrograde step.
 In the 2012 budget, Mr. Pranab Mukherjee mentioned what he calls “clarifying the tax position of the government since 1962” — a change in the tax law that includes transactions such as Vodafone’s, retrospectively all the way back fifty years.
 Such a change would be understandable going forward, but to make a change today that applies back in time is distasteful.